After backlash, Trump U-turns on UK health service in trade talks

 “Dear Mr President.
 The NHS isn’t on the table in trade talks - and never will be.
 Not on my watch,” Hancock, who is a contender to replace May as prime minister, said on Twitter.

-The opposition Labour Party has focused on fears among voters that the NHS might be privatized as it tries to capitalize on the Brexit crisis within May’s Conservative Party.
+The opposition Labour Party has focussed on fears among voters that the NHS might be privatised as it tries to capitalise on the Brexit crisis within May’s Conservative Party.

 “Theresa May stood next to @realDonaldTrump as he said the NHS will be ‘on the table’ in a US trade deal.
 And that’s what Tory leadership contenders and (Brexit Party leader Nigel) Farage are lining up for the No-Deal disaster capitalism plans they have,” Labour leader Jeremy Corbyn said on Twitter.